johnnyschuz12/ml/README.md

 ## Fashion Dataset

-Identify different types of clothing such as shoes, pants, shirts, etc.
+Identify different types of clothing such as shoes, pants, shirts, etc... based on the FashionMNIST dataset.